spinnaker/spinnaker.io/content/en/docs/community/security/_index.md

 For general questions about Spinnaker security, feel free to join us in the [Spinnaker Slack](http://join.spinnaker.io) [#security-sig](https://spinnakerteam.slack.com/archives/CFN8F5UR2) channel.
 Questions or feedback regarding a security issue or vulnerability should be sent directly to [security@spinnaker.io](mailto://security@spinnaker.io).

-## I'd like to participatet in the [Security SIG](https://github.com/spinnaker/governance/tree/master/sig-security).
+## I'd like to participate in the [Security SIG](https://github.com/spinnaker/governance/tree/master/sig-security).
 How do I join?

 We're thrilled that you're interested in supporting Spinnaker security!
 The Security SIG, or _Special Interest Group_ meets bi-weekly to address security issues and provide input on security capabilities within the Spinnaker project.
 You can get startetd by [requesting an invite](http://join.spinnaker.io) to the Spinnaker Slack team and joining the [#security-sig](https://spinnakerteam.slack.com/archives/CFN8F5UR2) channel.